Raven-biosciences/chemX_docs/docs/troubleshooting.md

 If you expect the protonation state to be important for predicting your target paramater, then you have to edit your SMILES accordingly and deselect sanitization upon upload to ChemX.

+## I am trying to export my predictions, but nothing happens

+Clicking the "Export data as csv" button from the Workflow panel (only available from within screening libraries, not modelling projects) results in your browser downloading a complete data file to your Downloads folder without further questions.
+If you have many predictions it may take some time to download, and if you have a blocker added to your browser it may silently block the download and you will have to find out how to allow the download.